All content copyright 2015 and beyond - All Rights Reserved

 Web Design by Deacon Ritterbush - Executed and Maintained by Julia Fairchild - Global Web Connexions - (808) 557-0363

-Authors of these books will be speaking at IBC - 17
+Authors of these books spoke at IBC '17 - This year's authors TBA

 Dr. Deacon Ritterbush

 Founder and coordinator of the International Beachcombing Conference, Deacon is at the forefront of educating people on the beachcomb experience, covering issues ranging from coastal conservation to beachcomb ethics to the science and history behind the treasures found on the shore.
 She has lectured throughout North America, been published in national magazines and newspapers, and authored the award-winning book, A Beachcomber’s Odyssey: Treasures from a Collected Past.
 A Pacific Island development strategist by training, Deacon holds a Ph.D in Political Science and a Masters in Pacific Island Studies.
 To learn more, visit Dr. Beachcomb

 Evan Breary ~ A favorite IBC Alum and a native of Beaufort, Evan is well-acquainted with the region's beaches and history.
 An avid beachcomber, he has wandered shorelines from North Carolina south to the Bahamas, where his family owns homes on Eleuthera.
 Although he loves collecting shells, he is particularly adept at sourcing his sea glass, old bottle and shipwreck finds.
 Evan has a BFA in Photography and Design and currently works in North Carolina's furniture design industry.